siqiang-ng/tp/docs/UserGuide.md

 #### Sort contacts by name: `sort`

 Dislike how the current list of contacts is displayed?
-Sort the names in ascending number then alphabetical order by typing a single `sort` word on the command line.
+Sort the names in alphanumerical order by typing a single `sort` word on the command line.

 <div markdown="span" class="alert alert-primary">:bulb: <b>Tip:</b>